HL7/fhir-gender-harmony/input/pagecontent/model.md

 -   Definition: Time frame during which this summary value applies to the patient.
 May be just an initial dateTime

--   Usage Note: Validity period may overlap among different SFCU values based on procedure or process used to determine the value
+-   Usage Note: Validity period may overlap among different SPCU values based on procedure or process used to determine the value

 -   Cardinality: 0..1